chef-cft/dca_workshop/README.md

-# Instructions and links for setting up the 2-3 hour DCA workshop
+# SA instructions and links for setting up the 2-3 hour DCA workshop

-## In Progress Jan 2017
+### In Progress Jan 2017
-## maintainer: Karen Kwentus
+### maintainer: Karen Kwentus

 ## Goal for this workshop
 A contained, highly-repeatable method to give our customers hands-on experience and education about the benefits of using Chef Automate while removing the overhead and time commitment of a week-long POC.
 Best-case scenario, this content pre-empts the need for a future POC at all.
 This is designed to be a 'workshop in a box' where we can show up, impress, and leave....with the potential for an individual SE to support multiple of these a week.